Anderson County Demographics

 A map of Anderson County's Population by Race

-Anderson County is the 18th most populous county of the 95 counties in Tennessee.
+Anderson County is ranked the 18th most populous county in Tennessee, out of 95 counties.
+Anderson County was ranked the 18th most populous county in the 2020 Census.

 Anderson County's White Population